Raanjhanaa: Critical reception

-The film received mixed critical reviews.
+The film received positive response from the critics who praised the writing, direction, performances, cinematography and soundtrack although the second half received some criticism.
 Critic Komal Nahta responded positively and said, "On the whole, Raanjhanaa is an interesting, entertaining and a fairly different love story.
 It is like heady wine and its effect will only grow."
 Rajeev Masand of CNN-IBN wrote, "For its immensely entertaining first half, a winning score by AR Rahman, but most of all for Dhanush, this is a film that's worth your time.
 I'm going with three out of five for Raanjhanaa.
 It's not perfect, but it'll do."
 Resham Sengar of Zee News gave the film 4 out of 5 stars and summarised "Raanjhanaa is a love story that does not fall within the confines of a clichéd Bollywood romance."
 Taran Adarsh of Bollywood Hungama gave the film 3.5 out of 5 and stated, "On the whole, Raanjhanaa encompasses romance and myriad emotions most wonderfully, besides bravura performances and a popular musical score from the maestro."
 Adarsh also called it "a film that touches the core of your heart" and said it was "definitely worthy of a watch".
 At NDTV, Saibal Chatterjee gave it 3.5/5 and opined in the review, "The film defies the expectations of the audience at several crucial junctures and holds out absolutely no apologies for springing abrupt surprises.
 A love story with a huge difference that benefits no end from a clutch of exceptional performances."
 Sukanya Verma of Rediff Movies gave 3 out of 5 stars and claimed, "Raanjhanaa isn't easy viewing.
 Kundan and Zoya aren't easily likeable.
 They have flaws.
 They make mistakes.
 Blunders, really but Rai shows them for what they are; he never paints a pretty picture.
 And this brutal honesty coupled with a commanding Dhanush is what works."
 Meena Iyer of The Times of India claimed, "Raanjhanaa is a love story that has a Shakespearean touch and is mounted on a lavish scale".
 She noted, "You may not like this film if you cannot digest brooding love stories", and gave it 3.5 out of 5.
 Kaushik Rmesh of Planet Bollywood gave the film an 8 on 10 and summarised, "A realistic romance that brims with impressive elements (including and especially the enchanting music), Raanjhanaa is surely a winner at the end and must be watched for its unconventional handling and freshness".
 Anupama Chopra of Hindustan Times gave the film 3.5 out of 5 stars and said, "The dialogues by Himanshu Sharma are the highlight of the film.
 The lines are pithy, earthy and wonderfully funny.
 Snaking his camera through the streets of Benares, director Aanand L Rai creates an intimate and lived milieu.
 AR Rahman’s music, especially the gorgeous Tum Tak, layers the narrative further."